WDP Part 4: Sequence Field Specification

 Display: E.Auth.Token.001

-Hash: Always from 001- ✅ Best of both worlds
+Hash: Always from 001- Combines advantages of both approaches

-While WDP sequence format is normative, sequence semantic conventions are informative.
-Projects MAY choose not to follow the conventions defined in 7-SEQUENCE-CONVENTIONS.md, though this is DISCOURAGED.
+While the WDP sequence format is normative, sequence semantic conventions are informative.
+Projects MAY choose not to follow the conventions defined in 6-SEQUENCE-CONVENTIONS.md, though this is NOT RECOMMENDED.

 E.Auth.Token.001 - Token missing